oplS17projects/FP1/README.md

 (sleep 5)
 (stop)
 ```
+#Here a picture of the waveforms
+Sine 1,2 is what sume of sines looks like and you can see the other wave forms that are being used.
+![alt text][wave]
 Once I got the synth sounds to work I want to see if I chould hook up a MIDI file and get a synth to play a song.
 All I end up getting to work was a bunch of pitches to play evenly space out that did not resemble the song at all.
 I also need to get midi-readwrite lib to get the MIDI notes out of the file.
 While getting the MIDI data I used midi-note-num->pitch fuction to turn the notes in to pitches this functions is part of rsound.

 ```racket